ozmvege/OCI-LoadBalancer-SSL-DNS-WAF-NGINX/README.md

 - CPU Utilization -> Scale Out Rule > 70 -> Scale Down Rule < 20 -> Min.
 1 | Max.
 2 | Start 2

 # Clean Up instances that are not needed
-- Terminate the 2 instances we first created:
+- Terminate the 2 instances we first created (that are not part of the instance pool) if not already done:
 - The first Instance that was used to create custom image and the one we created with the custom image.